yugr/python-hate/README.md

 # Standard Libraries

-## List comprehensions fail check for emptiness
+## List generators fail check for emptiness

-Thanks to active use of list comprehensions in Python 3 it's so easy to misuse standard APIs:
+Thanks to active use of generators in Python 3 it became easier to misuse standard APIs:
 ```
 if filter(lambda x: x == 0, [1,2]):